Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Experiment Setup

 \subsection{Experiment Protocol}

 Fig. \ref{fig:Scene} shows the experiment flow.
-The participant initiates the trial by controlling the avatar through their actual hand movements and by clicking on the “start'' button.
-They are presented with two identical-looking red boxes and a strip with two buttons located on top of the boxes.
-They interact with both boxes while receiving haptic feedback through CoWrHap on their wrists according to the mechanical properties of the interacted box.
-They had the freedom to interact with the virtual boxes as many times as needed to make selections.
-Based on the haptic feedback, they determine which box was stiffer by clicking on the “box" button on top of the selected box.
-They interact with boxes and buttons using the index finger of their DH and/or NDH, depending on the condition.
+The participant initiates the trial by clicking on the “start'' button using the hand avatar.
+They interact with two identical-looking boxes with different stiffness values as many times as needed.
+Based on the haptic cues rendered through CoWrHap on their wrists, they choose the stiffer box by clicking on the button on top of it.

-During each trial, one of the boxes was set with a constant (reference) stiffness value, which triggered a haptic stimulus through CoWrHap with a duty cycle of 65\%.
-The other box was set with a varying stiffness value, which triggered a haptic stimulus with a duty cycle of 50, 55, 60, 65, 70, 75, or 80 \%.
-In other words, each participant tested 7 different comparison pairs with 10 repetitions for each condition.
-Ultimately, they completed 140 comparison pairs to be discriminated -- 70 while interacting with the DH and 70 with the NDH.
-Three breaks of 2 minutes each were given during the 70 tasks to prevent fatigue.
-Between the hand dominance conditions, they were given a break to switch the haptic device from their dominant wrist to their non-dominant wrist.
-During this break, they removed the wrist-worn device and the headset to relax.
+Participants compared 7 different pairs 10 times each.
+During trials, one of the boxes had a constant (reference) stiffness, expressed with a duty cycle of 65\%.
+The other box had a varying stiffness, expressed with a duty cycle of 50, 55, 60, 65, 70, 75, or 80\%.
+We deliberately chose the range of duty cycles based on the results in Section \ref{sec:wristworn} and repeated the force measurements through 15 tests as seen in Table \ref{tab:Force Sensor Measurements}.
+We speculate that the noise-sensitive behavior of the FSR sensors significantly affects the standard deviation values.

+Ultimately, participants completed 140 comparison pairs to be discriminated -- 70 with their DH and 70 with their NDH.
+Even though the chosen feedback duration (i.e., 0.5 seconds) for each haptic cue did not cause CoWrHap to overheat, participants were given breaks for about 2 minutes after every 20 trials to guarantee an effective operation for the device.
+Finally, between the hand dominance conditions, they were given a longer break to switch the haptic device from their dominant wrist to their non-dominant wrist or vice versa.
 The overall experiment took around 30 minutes.